ServerHubOrg/serverhub-mvc/doc/Cache.md

 CACULATED_WEIGHT = SIZE + TIME + WEIGHT
 ```

-All cached resources will be judged with the operations above and re-sort under caculated weight.
+All cached resources will be judged with the operations above and re-sorted under caculated weight.
 The last resources will be removed from cache until memory is avaliable for new cache items.